zf3/got-ocr-ui/README.md

 - Windows 10/11 (64-bit)
 - .NET Framework 4.8
 - Visual Studio 2022 (for building from source)
-- NVIDIA GPU with CUDA support (optional, for better performance)
+- GPU with Vulkan driver (optional, for better performance)

 ## Installation